Expressions

 $$modvar[idx_expression];

 In the above example, an idx_expression is a valid NXLog language expression that evaluates to an integer value.
-If the idx_expression evaluates to a string type, then NXLog Agent automatically tries to convert it to an integer value.
+If the idx_expression evaluates to a string type, then NXLog language automatically tries to convert it to an integer value.
 The first (smallest) index value of an array is 0.

 $array[idx_expression] = expression;